trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the use of ulimit in Unix-like systems?</b></summary><br>

-Most UNIX-like operating systems, including Linux and BSD, provide ways to limit and control the usage of system resources such as threads, files, and network connections on a per-process and per-user basis.
+Most Unix-like operating systems, including Linux and BSD, provide ways to limit and control the usage of system resources such as threads, files, and network connections on a per-process and per-user basis.
 These "**ulimits**" prevent single users from using too many system resources.

 </details>